Substance Use

 If you’re feeling anxious about starting detox, you’re not alone.
 But it’s important to remember the number one priority of medical detox is to make sure you feel as safe and comfortable as possible during the process.

-Methamphetamine detox is typically broken down into three stages:
+The methamphetamine detox process is typically broken down into three stages:

 1. Evaluation

-When you are admitted to detox, a medical team will assess your overall health and well-being.
+When you are admitted to detox, a medical team will assess your physical and mental health.
 This is done in several ways, including urine drug screens to measure how much meth you’ve recently used.

 From there, your healthcare team will develop a detox plan tailored to your unique needs.